Hyderabadi chicken dum biryani

 13. Soak the rice in water for about 1/2 hr.

-15. Bring 1500 ml water or required amount water to boil, add potli, cover and cook for 10 to 12min, simmer for 10min. now the water is full of flavour like a stock.
+15. Bring 2 litres or required amount of water to boil.
+Add the spices potli, cover and cook for about 10 to 12 minutes.
+Simmer for about 10 minutes.
+Now the water is full of flavour.

-16. Drain the water & remove the whole masala potli.
+16. Drain the water & remove the whole spices potli.

 18. While boiling, do not stir very often as the grains may break.
 The grains will be longer after cooking, but still raw.